-1954 A star is born as Carol Haney's understudy in The Pajama Game goes on in place of the ailing actor and is discovered by theatre critic George Freedly.
+1954 A star is born when Carol Haney's understudy in The Pajama Game goes on in place of the ailing actor and is discovered by theatre critic George Freedly.
 Writes Freedly in his review of the musical: "The night I saw the show, Miss Haney was sick and her understudy Shirley MacLaine took over.
 It was one of the most accomplished and completely professional performances I have had the pleasure of enjoying."
-It will not be long at all before the future Academy Award winner MacLaine comes to Hollywood's attention.
+It's not long before future Academy Award winner MacLaine comes to Hollywood's attention.

 1983 Broadway's Alvin Theatre, home of the original Broadway production of Annie, is renamed in honor of celebrated American playwright Neil Simon.
 The Neil Simon Theatre goes on to house many Broadway smashes, including revivals of The King And I and The Music Man, and the original production of Hairspray.

 2000 After three extensions at Chicago's Goodman Studio Theatre, Rebecca Gilman's comedy Spinning Into Butter gets to melt the hearts of New Yorkers.
-Directed by Daniel Sullivan, the show arrives at Lincoln Center Theater's Off-Broadway venue, the Mitzi Newhouse Theatre.
+Directed by Daniel Sullivan, the show arrives at Lincoln Center Theater's Off-Broadway venue, the Mitzi E. Newhouse Theater.

 2006 Lloyd Richards dies at 87.
 The groundbreaking, Tony Award-winning, African-American director shepherded the work of playwrights Lorraine Hansberry and August Wilson and served as the artistic director of the National Playwrights Conference—the O'Neill Center's founding program—for 32 years.
 He also served throughout the 1980s as dean of the Yale School of Drama and artistic director of Yale Repertory Theatre.